101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-3/course.md

 In order to clearly understand the NEAR platform, we may start to highlight these primitives:

-1\. **Assets.** Assets of all types (from money to data) are now digitally native, meaning they are verifiably unique, individually owned and completely programmable.
+**1. Assets.** Assets of all types (from money to data) are now digitally native, meaning they are verifiably unique, individually owned and completely programmable.
-2\.**Accounts.** Every actor in the ecosystem has an account which gives them secure storage for their assets, an easy way to verify their identity to applications and an accumulation of reputation over time
+**2.Accounts.** Every actor in the ecosystem has an account which gives them secure storage for their assets, an easy way to verify their identity to applications and an accumulation of reputation over time
-3\.**Transactions.** Because assets are digitally native and accounts are part of the global pool, programmable transactions between parties are simple, cheap, secure and near-instant.
+**3\.Transactions.** Because assets are digitally native and accounts are part of the global pool, programmable transactions between parties are simple, cheap, secure and near-instant.
-4\.**Verification.** Because NEAR’s storage is an immutable public ledger, data and code that are saved to the platform are publicly verifiable.
+**4\.Verification.** Because NEAR’s storage is an immutable public ledger, data and code that are saved to the platform are publicly verifiable.

 ## The NEAR token

 The NEAR platform uses a token — called “NEAR”.
 This token allows cloud resources, regardless of where they are in the world, to be fairly compensated for their services.
 Validator nodes get compensated in tokens for their service.
 The NEAR token is also used for voting and governance of the network.
 Token holders govern the network; updates about the future of the network are generated from the community and subject to a token-based governance process.

 To summarize, each NEAR token can be used to:
 Pay the system for processing transactions and data storage.
 Run a validating node by participating in token staking.
 Govern how network resources are allocated and where its future technical direction will go.

 ## NEAR in Protocol in Numbers

 The NEAR network has been processing over 1.5M transactions at time of writing, at a super high speed of 1 second per block on average.
 These are definitely encouraging numbers for a protocol that is so young.

 The network is supported by 60 validator nodes and a large community, with already over 50’000 active accounts.